-Volunteerism and Service Learning Support is responsible for assisting our students on their path to becoming engaged citizens by creating, fostering, and facilitating curricular and co-curricular service experiences.
+Volunteerism and Service Learning is responsible for assisting our students on their path to becoming engaged citizens by creating, fostering, and facilitating curricular and co-curricular service experiences.
 Our staff partners with students, faculty, staff, and alumni as well as nearly 300 non-profit agencies to develop and create service opportunities that contribute to the holistic development of KSU students while addressing community needs.

 Carmichael Student Center, Suite 267

 Office Hours: Monday - Friday | 8am - 5pm

 The office of Volunteerism and Service Learning (VSL) seeks to foster lifelong active citizenship in students through transformative learning and community engagement, such as direct service and service learning opportunities that address community needs.

 VSL envisions a campus in which all students become active citizens through engaging in meaningful service in partnership with our community.

 As a result of their involvement with initiatives through the office of Volunteerism and Service Learning, students will be able to: